Why do you need a Brand Strapline?

 Before you get started, remember:

-So, here is our checklist for your new brand strapline:
+So, here is the checklist for your new brand strapline:

 Once you’re happy with your brand strapline, you could explore protecting it by trademark.
 Here’s the link to discover more about how to register a trademark (for UK readers only).